SK-tklab/GPRwithUS/README.md

 For more information, see http://www.gaussianprocess.org/gpml/chapters/RW.pdf

 Uncertainty sampling (US) is one of the active learning methods to improve the accuracy of a model efficiently.
-The next observation point is the point with the maximum variance.
+Next observation point is the point with the maximum variance.

 ## Plot
 ![iteration 1](https://github.com/SK-tklab/GPRwithUS/blob/main/image/iterarion1.png)